Introduction to GoJS Diagramming Components

 GoJS Concepts

 Diagrams consist of Parts: Nodes that may be connected by Links and that may be grouped together into Groups.
-All of these parts are gathered together in Layers and are arranged by Layouts.
+All of these parts are gathered together in Layers and are arranged by Layouts and Routers.

 Each Node or Link is normally defined by a template that declares its appearance and behavior.
 Each template consists of Panels of GraphObjects such as TextBlocks or Shapes.
 There are default templates for all parts, but almost all applications will specify custom templates in order to achieve the desired appearance and behavior.
 Data bindings of GraphObject properties to model data properties make each Node or Link unique for the data.